Toronto Discrimination Lawyer

 Dutton Employment Law is a law firm that specializes in workplace discrimination.

-Individuals with questions or concerns regarding discrimination at work should speak to a qualified employment lawyer specializing in discrimination law in the workplace.
+Individuals with questions or concerns regarding discrimination at work should speak to a qualified employment lawyer who has experience in discrimination law in the workplace.
 The wrong advice could cost up to $500,000.